 Tamale Masa Spreader Patent Pending:

 (3) This description pertains to the initial embodiment.
-The U.S. patent application was initially filed in Summer of 2014.
-The patent issued on 8/23/2016.
-The first embodiment is shown here:-->Click image for expanded view.
+One embodiment is shown above;Click image for expanded view.
 Use your browser back button to return here.

 Another reason for enthusiasm; is that the new inventions will allow restaurants to economically make a fresh small 1 dozen batch every day; or even on demand if they have a good microwave oven!

 They will allow for the marketing of masa and tamale fillers in several new ways: New "healthier" recipes can be tried with little cost.

 They will make the manufacture of tamales more sanitary.